InQBarna/ios-project-setup/README.md

       - MANUALLY unset "Automatically manage signing"
       - MANUALLY select the newly created prov profiles for every config

-Now `bundle exec fastlane beta` should work ! (unless your project doesn't even compile :D )
+If you correctly commit all your work (please see step 7 before trying this), now `bundle exec fastlane beta` should work ! (unless your project doesn't even compile :D )

 6. Configure desired pods
     - Add Swiftlint to pods